Roll Bounce: Plot

-At the skating competition Xavier and his team "the Garden Boys" are set to go last so the Sweetwater Rollers can steal their original song choice "Le Freak".
-Naps finds "Hollywood Swinging" is a suitable replacement song.
-For the first time in the history of the competition, the Sweetwater Rollers tie for first place with another team, the Garden Boys.
-Sweetness challenges Xavier to a one-on-one skate-off with no falls.
-Xavier throws out every move he knows and is set to win when he attempts a triple Lutz jump, but falls and loses the competition.
-He does, however, earn the respect of Sweetness and the audience.
-Xavier and Naomi share a kiss, while Junior shares one with Tori, whom he had ridiculed for having braces before she had them removed.
-Everyone skates together.
+At the skating competition, Xavier and his team "the Garden Boys" are ready to go.
+Alongside his family and Vivian in attendance, Tori, whom the guys had ridiculed for having braces before she had them removed, has a whole new makeover from her previous tomboy look.
+Many skaters compete, X's team are set to go last against the Sweetwater Rollers.
+The rivals steal their original song choice "Le Freak" but Naps manages to find the song "Hollywood Swinging" as a suitable replacement.
+X's team pulls it off, praised by the entire rink for their routine.
+For the first time in the history of the competition, the final two teams tie for first place; the Rollers & the Garden Boys.
+Unable to accept the decision, Sweetness challenges Xavier to a one-on-one skate-off with no falls.

+Sweetness & Xavier battle to multiple songs to the roar of the crowd.
+On his last song "He's the Greatest Dancer", Xavier quietly dedicates the round to his mother.
+Xavier throws out every move he knows and is set to win when he attempts a triple Lutz jump but falls and loses the competition.
+Helped up by his father, Xavier has earned the respect of Sweetness and the audience.
+Xavier and Naomi share a kiss, while Junior shares one with Tori.
+Sometime later, everyone skates together at Sweetwater.

 Cast

 Reception

 Roll Bounce received mixed to positive reviews from critics.
 As of June 2020, the film holds a 66% approval rating on Rotten Tomatoes, based on 90 reviews with an average rating of 6.00/10.
 The website's critics consensus reads: "Roll Bounce dazzles us with a classic late 1970's feel, but this coming of age film could have been more than just a spin around the roller rink."